Difference Between Divorce and Legal Separation in Arizona

 Divorce or Legal Separation: Know the Difference in Arizona

 Many people want to know the difference between a divorce and a legal separation in Arizona to decide if they should file for divorce or legal separation.
 We want to share information regarding the differences between those two options as well as to discuss some of the benefits of a legal separation over a divorce in Arizona There are many reasons you might choose a legal separation over a divorce.
 The main difference between the two types of family law cases in Arizona is that a divorce completely dissolves the legal status of the marriage and returns each spouse to the status of a single person.
 A legal separation does not dissolve the legal status of the parties’ marriage and does not, therefore, return each party to the status of a single person.
 An individual who is legally separated, therefore, can’t get married.

 Some of the benefits of choosing a legal separation over a divorce in Arizona if you want to be eligible to claim higher social security benefits under your spouse’s social security benefits but have been married less than the ten years required to do so.
-You also might choose a legal separation to stay on your spouse’s employer sponsored group health insurance plan.
-You need to first verify that the group plan permits you to stay on the plan if you are legally separated.
+You also might choose a legal separation to stay on your spouse’s employer-sponsored group health insurance plan.
+You need first to verify that the group plan permits you to remain on the plan if you are legally separated.
 Another difference and benefit of a legal separation verses a divorce in Arizona is that you may have firmly held religious beliefs against divorce, in which case you may choose a legal separation over a divorce.

 Contact Our Scottsdale Arizona Divorce Attorneys

 If you are in need of a divorce lawyer in Arizona, the family law firm of Hildebrand Law, PC is only a phone call away.
 Our attorneys handle all types of divorce cases in Arizona.
 Please call (480)305-8300 if you wish to speak with our Arizona divorce lawyers or have additional questions regarding Arizona divorce laws.